oppia/oppia-web-developer-docs/Rich-Text-Editor-(RTE)-Overview.md

 * `ui-config` (optional): used to configure the RTE.
 For example, you can set the placeholder text or whether to hide complex extensions.
 * `label-for-focus-target` (optional): a label for the directive, which is used when programmatically setting focus onto the RTE.

+# Third Party
+The RTE depends on the following third party libraries, all specified in our `oppia/manifest.json`:
+* [textAngular](https://github.com/textAngular/textAngular): a text editor library developed specifically for use in AngularJS projects.
+The RTE is largely just a wrapper around textAngular.
+* Rangy: a library for handling selections and ranges, required by textAngular
+* FontAwesome: provides the icons used in textAngular's toolbar

+# Upgrading textAngular
+As described above, the core of our RTE is the 3rd party library textAngular.
+If you are upgrading the textAngular version we are using, it is important to check that the new textAngular version does not cause any regressions in the RTE.
+After upgrading the textAngular version, use the RTE in the exploration editor to perform the following checks in both the Chrome and Firefox browsers:
+* Input some plaintext and save.
+Ensure that the content doesn't disappear upon save.
+* Input a single Rich Text Component (such as the Math component) and then save.
+Make sure it is saved properly.
+* Try using backspace to delete the Rich Text Component.
+Make sure it is actually deleted.
+* Try copy and pasting a Rich Text Component.
+Hit save and make sure that the component is copied properly.
+* Try drag and dropping a Rich Text Component from one place in the content to another, then saving.
+Make sure the component is moved properly.
+* Input text with multiple paragraphs.
+Make sure the paragraphs are correctly spaced apart.
+* Insert an Image component with a large image, and save.
+Make sure the image does not overflow the content boundaries.
+* Insert an Image component with a small image, and save.
+Make sure the image is not stretched out.

 # Code
+This section is a code overview of how the RTE is actually implemented.
+This is mostly useful if you plan to modify the RTE when fixing a bug or adding a new feature.
 ## textAngularRte
 `textAngularRte` is the actual RTE [directive](https://docs.angularjs.org/guide/directive), defined in [`FormBuilder.js`](https://github.com/oppia/oppia/blob/develop/core/templates/dev/head/components/forms/FormBuilder.js).
 ### Template